Accounting Equation Q&A

 Which financial statement is closely related to the accounting equation and why?

-What is difference between liabilities and owner's equity?
+What is the difference between liabilities and owner's equity?

-How does depreciation on a fixed asset affects accounting equation?
+How does depreciation on a fixed asset influence the accounting equation?

 About the Author